-Let’s take a look at the products and methods to use when cleaning your jewelry.
+Let’s take a look at the products and methods to understand how to clean gold jewelry.

 1. Use Dish Soap to Clean Jewelry

-There are specialized jewelry brushes you can purchase to clean your pieces but if you’re looking for an alternative, makeup brushes will work well.
+There are specialized jewelry brushes you can purchase to clean your pieces, but if you’re looking for an alternative, makeup brushes will work well too.

-Rinse your Pieces Thoroughly Once you’ve scrubbed all your pieces, use warm running water from the tap to rinse them off.
-As mentioned before, don’t use extremely hot water if your jewelry contains precious and fragile stones.
-Use low water pressure when rinsing your jewelry, so as not to loosen any stones.
+Rinse your pieces thoroughly once you’ve scrubbed all your pieces, use warm running water from the tap to rinse them off.
+As mentioned before, don’t use boiling water if your jewelry contains precious and fragile stones.
+Use low water pressure while rinsing your jewelry, so as not to loosen any stones.

 If you’re rinsing your pieces in a sink, make sure you plug the drain so that if you drop your jewelry by accident, it won’t go down the hole.
 You can use a coffee filter or kitchen strainer to make it easier to rinse the jewelry.
 Dry your jewelry with a soft cloth and then leave your pieces out on a towel to air dry before you wear them again.
-If you wear wet jewelry, the trapped water can cause mild skin irritation.
+This is a very fantastic homemade jewelry cleaner to use, and If you wear wet jewelry, the trapped water can cause mild skin irritation.

 Since ammonia is a chemical, it can damage certain materials found in jewelry.
 Avoid using ammonia on jewelry containing pearls or platinum.
 To create a solution, mix some ammonia with six times as much water and stir the solution thoroughly.

-Soak your jewelry in this substance for only one minute.
+Soak your jewelry in this substance for around one minute.
 Never let your jewelry sit in ammonia for too long because ammonia is acidic.
-When removing the jewelry from the solution using a small pasta strainer.
-You can also tip the jewelry out of the bowl and into the strainer over a sink.
+While removing the jewelry from the solution using a small pasta strainer, you can also tip the jewelry from the bowl and into the strainer over a sink.